Undergraduate Course Catalog 2015-2016

 Any amount owed to the University will be deducted from any rebate due to a student.

 Refundable deposits may be required to cover locker keys or loss or breakage in certain departments.
 A semester charge will be made for individual lessons in music, as noted in the description of applied music courses.
 (Non-music majors taking music courses or sections will be charged an applied music fee).
 A charge will be made for riding lessons and SCUBA, as noted in the sections on animal sciences and physical education.
 Some courses carry special fees to cover the costs of special equipment, field trips, etc.; these are noted in the course descriptions.
 Thompson School students pay curriculum fees to cover special costs in their programs (see the Thompson School section).
 Students will be charged a computer-use fee for courses requiring computer access and/or common access accounts.
 For certain courses, there are also lab fees.

 Books and classroom supplies cost approximately $800 to $1,000 annually.
 These may be purchased at the University Bookstore.

 Personal expenses vary considerably with individual students and include clothing, laundry, recreation, incidentals, and travel.

 All bills for tuition, fees, room and board, and other semester charges are due in full on the payment due date for each semester.
 A late fee may be assessed to student accounts not paid in full by the payment due date.
 Student accounts not paid in full within 30 days after the payment due date may be assessed additional late fees, default charges, interest and/or collection costs, and the student may be subject to deregistration from classes.

-Through the online system students can view a history of electronic bills and payments and access a real-time view of their accounts.
-Payment may be made online by check, or the bill may be printed and mailed with payment.
-UNH does not accept credit card payments from Durham undergraduates.
+Through the online system, students can view a history of electronic bills and payments and access a real-time view of their accounts.
+Payment may be made online, or the bill may be printed and mailed with payment.
+Credit card transactions will be charged a nonrefundable 2.75 percent service fee.